 New Year’s Day in Collioure

-with Simon Newman
+by Simon Newman

 I’ve just got back from lunch-time Collioure on New Year’s day where the sun shone from a china-blue sky, festive holiday crowds bustled, families and their dogs promenaded – and by tradition a couple of jolly, jaunty, wacky bands strut their stuff.